 Expat families in Paris will find that the city has a wonderful selection of attractions for parents and kids to enjoy together.
-With a range of theme parks, museums and outdoor attractions, France's capital city has something for everyone.
+Indeed, with a range of theme parks, museums and outdoor attractions, France's capital city has something for everyone.

 Entertainment for kids in Paris

 Just outside the gates of the theme park is the Disney Village, which leads to one of four resorts.
 A number of special events are held in the park for annual festivities, such as Halloween and Christmas.
-Walt Disney Studios is also geared toward children.
-Kids can ride on almost all of the rides without adults, making them kings of the park.
+Walt Disney Studios is also geared towards children.
+Kids can ride on almost all of the rides without adults.

 Musée Grévin (Paris Wax Museum)